 Standard diagnoistic testing for pediatric and adult patients including visual reinforcement audiometry (VRA), conditioned play audiometry (CPA), and otoacoustic emissions (OAE) testing.

 We provide sophisticated solutions for both adult and pediatric populations.
 Current manufacturers include: GN Resound, Oticon, Phonak, Siemens, Starkey and Widex

-ABR testing for newborns with failed hearing screenings as well as the hard to test populations, ECOG testing for Meniere's disease
+ABR and in-house Sedated ABR testing for newborns with failed hearing screenings as well as the hard to test populations, ECochG testing for Meniere's disease

 Custom ear plugs for musicians, noise and water protection, assisted listening devices (amplified telephones, alarm clocks, t.v. ears etc.)